TuringsBazaar/awesome-fus-neurotech-problems/README.md

   Determine, based on characteristic diffusion times relevant to transcranial ultrasound stimulation, the maximum continuous no-stimulation interval that should be included when computing the spatial-peak time-average intensity (I_spta) for transcranial ultrasound stimulation protocols, to remove ambiguity in standardised reporting of time-averaged intensity.

-- Optimize transducer geometry and minimal number of elements for a given target

 - Optimize parameters of 3D-printed holographic acoustic lenses for transcranial FUS from the established interval of desirable values ([link](https://www.emergentmind.com/open-problems/determine-exact-optimal-parameters-3d-printed-holographic-acoustic-lenses))

   Determine the exact physical parameter values that define the optimal 3D‑printed holographic acoustic lens for correcting transcranial focused ultrasound aberrations using single‑element transducers, specifically quantifying the polymer p‑wave speed and the resulting lens thickness under a given 3D‑printer voxel size and typical transducer–target configurations, beyond the current trend‑based interval of desirable thicknesses evidenced by simulations and experiments.

-- How do the effects of focused ultrasound stimulation mathematically decay with time?

-- How can FUS studies place fixed transducers onto people's heads more efficiently?

 - How does the evolving bubble population modify the unusual acoustic field inside a hollow cylindrical transducer?
 Does making a liquid channel inside the clot actually make the clot easier to suck into the catheter? ([link](https://www.emergentmind.com/open-problems/mechanisms-prf-dependent-lesion-growth-hct-histotripsy))